Multifactor Models and Their Consistency with the APT

 55 Pages Posted: 12 Dec 2016 Last revised: 28 Dec 2019

-We examine the consistency of the existing multifactor models in the literature with the Arbitrage Pricing Theory (APT) framework.
-We follow the APT-related literature and estimate the common factor structure from a cross-section containing 420 equity portfolios (associated with 42 major CAPM anomalies) by employing the asymptotic principal components (APC) method.
-Our model contains six statistical factors from the first nine estimated APCs associated with this cross-section.
-The model successfully prices the 42 anomalies, with cross-sectional explanatory ratios around or above 50%.
-Critically, our benchmark statistical model clearly dominates most of the current multifactor models, which implies that most of these models are not good empirical proxies for an APT-based model.
-The sole exception to this pattern is the five-factor model of Hou, Mo, Xue, and Zhang (2019), which is equivalent (in statistical terms) to our benchmark model.
-Our results represent a critical challenge to the current workhorse models in terms of explaining large-scale portfolio equity risk premia and achieving consistency with the APT.
+We examine the consistency of several prominent multifactor models from the asset pricing literature with the Arbitrage Pricing Theory (APT) framework.
+We follow the APT-related literature and estimate the common factor structure from a cross-section containing 420 equity portfolios (associated with 42 major CAPM anomalies) by employing the asymptotic principal components method.
+Our benchmark model contains six statistical factors and clearly dominates (both in economic and statistical terms) most of the empirical multifactor models.
+These results represent a critical challenge to the current workhorse models in terms of explaining large-scale portfolio equity risk premia and achieving consistency with the APT.

 Keywords: asset pricing; linear multifactor models; APT; equity risk factors; stock market anomalies; cross-section of stock returns; principal components

 JEL Classification: G10; G12